Whitepaper information modelling: a fundamental tool for leaders in the digital change

-With the information model, Stefan Berner from foryouandyourcustomers has developed a model that addresses one of the greatest challenges of digital projects and therefore of the digital change: it helps people connect the real world to a digital model and make it tangible.
-The information model therefore forms the basis for collaboration and shared understanding in the digital change.
+With the information model, Stefan Berner from foryouandyourcustomers has developed a model that addresses one of the greatest challenges of digital projects and, therefore of digital change: it helps people connect the real world to a digital model and make it tangible.
+The information model, therefore, forms the basis for collaboration and shared understanding in digital change.
 This white paper describes the simple methodology in detail.
-It shows how companies and especially leaders can benefit from using information modelling.
+It shows how companies, and especially leaders can benefit from using information modelling.

-No one expects an IT expert to proclaim a method to be an elementary tool for leaders.
+No one expects an IT expert to proclaim a method as an elementary tool for leaders.
 This ‘tool’ looks technical at first glance – partially because it does remind one of a database schema.
-Upon closer inspection, however, the information model reveals itself to be a semantic reflection of real business and its challenges.
+Upon closer inspection, however, the information model reveals itself as a semantic reflection of real business and its challenges.

-The model is a fundamental part of the company infrastructure and therefore also a fundamental part of the management system.
-For this reason, it’s necessary for the Executive Board to recognise its relevance and benefits and encourage, support and authorise the use of information modelling in relevant projects by decision-makers and managers.
+The model is a fundamental part of the company infrastructure and, therefore, also a fundamental part of the management system.
+For this reason, the Executive Board must recognise its relevance and benefits and encourage, support and authorise the use of information modelling in relevant projects by decision-makers and managers.